 AG: Thank you so much for agreeing to take the time to talk to me.
 I know your schedule is pretty hectic right now preparing to begin filming your upcoming film, The Happy Worker.
 In conclusion, is there anything you can tell us about the film?

 DD: It’s my pleasure.
-By the time this interview comes out we will be filming.
-I’ve been in and out of town—we’ll be filming in Utah.
-My good friend David Lynch gave me the script many years ago and we developed it and found the financing and now it’s time to shoot it.
+By the time this interview comes out, we will be filming.
+I’ve been in and out of town—we’ll be shooting in Utah.
+My good friend David Lynch gave me the script many years ago, and we developed it and found the financing, and now it’s time to shoot it.
 It’s a modern-day fairy tale, an allegorical tale and it’s way out there.
-Lynchian, I guess you could say but I’m not going to try to do Lynch.
+Lynchian, I guess you could say, but I’m not going to try to do Lynch.
 I’ll leave that to him.